zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/introduction/introduction.md

 ## About this Workshop

 This workshop will cover the migration of a conventional LAMP stack application from any cloud or on-premises environment to Oracle Cloud Infrastructure (OCI).
 We will walk you through the process of

-* Converting a conventional PHP/Apache/MySQL application to OCI Kubernetes and MySQL HeatWave
+* Deploying a conventional PHP/Apache/MySQL application to OCI Kubernetes and MySQL HeatWave
 * Automating OCI resource provision using Terraform with OCI Resource Manager
-* Loading data into MySQL HeatWave using mysqlsh and auto-pilot utilities
+* Loading data into MySQL HeatWave using MySQL shell utility and Autopilot features
 * Speeding up SQL queries with MySQL HeatWave

 [](youtube:pexH2tqI_0E)